 After lunch we stopped a few moments at Lieutenant Turner's rooms and then visited the Presbyterian Mission, where we saw the Shepard workshop, established by Mr. and Mrs. Shepard when they were here two years ago.
-We were much interested in the old Greek church.
+We were much interested in the old Greek Church, a sketch of which is given.
 It is a rather gaudily decorated building, painted in green and gold after the Eastern fashion, with magnificent regalia and appointments for its rather lengthy but imposing service.
-Some of the old houses presented a very quaint and time-worn appearance, being probably some hundreds of years old.
+Some of the old houses presented a very quaint and time-worn appearance; the one shown in the accompanying sketch is probably some hundreds of years old.
 While we were here the boys of the party had very good luck fishing off the bows of the boat, catching some very fine black bass and halibut.
-The fishing and deershooting in this vicinity are said to be very good.
+The fishing and deer-shooting in this vicinity are said to be very good.

-The Russian-American Company, once such an important factor in Alaskan life, commenced its existence in 1799 and was formed on the same plan as the Hudson Bay Company; a body of Russian traders and merchants, however, had existed long before that date.
+The Russian-American Company, once such an important factor in Alaskan life, commenced its existence in 1799 and was formed on the same plan as the Hudson Bay Company; a body of Russians traders and merchants, however, had existed long before that date.
 Between 1812 and 1841 the Russians had settlements in California, at Ross and Bodega, and they named the principal stream in that part of the country Russian River.
 In the latter year Captain Sutter, the famous Californian, purchased the company's settlement for \$30,000, which was finally abandoned when it was found more convenient to purchase from the Hudson Bay Company on Vancouver Island.